KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * onEach

-    * Performs the given [action](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/on-each.html#kotlin.collections$onEach(kotlin.LongArray,%20kotlin.Function1((kotlin.Long,%20kotlin.Unit)))/action) on each element and returns the array itself afterwards.
+    * Performs the given action on each element and returns the array itself afterwards.

     * `forEach` is used when you want to modify the collection.